-After Seven Years And A US Supreme Court Victory, Tyson Timbs Is On Step Closer To Finally Getting His Car Back
+After Seven Years And A US Supreme Court Victory, Tyson Timbs Is One Step Closer To Finally Getting His Car Back

 from the never-underestimate-the-pettiness-of-an-institution-that-sees-its-revenue-stream dept